-I'm a California bred and now Brooklyn hustling digital producer, strategist, and writer.
+I'm a California bred and now Brooklyn living digital producer, strategist, and writer.
 In early 2016, I moved to New York City from California when I saw an opportunity to work with the companies, organizations, and people I'd admired from afar.
 I started on the CreativeMornings HQ team in September 2016.
-You can read more about what I do day-to-day on the team here.
 Outside of the office, I sometimes dance and do lots of other things.

 Nice humans whose actions speak louder than their words.